-Making Music is proud to champion and celebrate leisure-time music groups all those who work with them.
-We present annual awards for Best Music Creator and Best Music Arranger, who are nominated by Making Music member groups that they have worked with.
+Making Music is proud to champion and celebrate leisure-time music groups and all those who work with them.
+We present annual awards for best music creator and best music arranger, who are nominated by Making Music member groups they have worked with.
 Some of the music creators and arrangers have agreed to share their work for performance with other leisure-time music groups.

-Below you can listen to recordings of each of the original pieces, and read accompanying notes from the composers to help you identify which piece might work best for your group.
+Below you can listen to recordings of some of the original pieces, and read accompanying notes to help you identify which piece might work best for your group.
 We look forward to many more performances of these wonderful new compositions - let us know if you're thinking about performing them!

 Nominated by Eclectic Voices

 'Aleksandar Kostić’s composition Hymns to the Night is made up of disarmingly simple motifs that are deeply emotional and evoke ancient civilisations.
 It immediately captures the attention of both die-hard classical music lovers and those who rarely listen to classical music.
 His motifs gradually interweave to create magical and complex moods and climaxes.
 There is wonderful interplay and support between the orchestra, choir and soloists.

 'Our choir is an amateur, auditioning choir.
 Our MD Scott Stroman sets us great challenges, such as Bach’s B Minor Mass and Beethoven’s 9th Symphony.
 Hymns to the Night presented more rhythmic than harmonic challenges and we were encouraged to learn by ear as much as possible.
 The piece was a great learning process for us and also for the orchestra.